 The U.S. military releases footage of Black Sea drone crash with Russian jet

-The U.S. European Command has declassified footage showing the moment that a Russian aircraft approached a U.S. drone over the Black Sea.
+The U.S. European Command has declassified footage showing the moments when two Russian fighter jets flew very close to a U.S. drone over the Black Sea, dumping fuel on it — and, the Pentagon says, eventually flying into the drone.
+The video footage appears to show the U.S. craft was damaged by a collision.

-The footage comes two days after the Pentagon accused a Russian aircraft of colliding with an uncrewed, MQ-9 surveillance drone that was operating in international airspace.
-The Kremlin has denied it deliberately downed the drone.
+The release of the video comes two days after the Pentagon said a Russian Su-27 fighter clipped the propeller of an uncrewed MQ-9 Reaper drone that was operating in international airspace, forcing it down into the water.
+The Kremlin says its jets did not make contact with the drone.

+The footage gives brief glimpses of the encounter, which U.S. officials say lasted for at least a half hour.
+The Pentagon says the video depicts events in the order they happened, although it was edited to condense the action.

-The 42-second video appears to show a Russian Su-27 aircraft approaching from the drone's rear, pulling upward as it sprays fuel across the drone, causing the footage to temporarily pixelate.
-The camera recovers as the fighter jet pulls away.
+In the 42-second video, a Russian Su-27 aircraft is seen approaching from the drone's rear quarter, releasing a plume of fuel as it pulls upward and over the drone, causing the footage to partially pixelate.
+The camera recovers as the fighter jet pulls away, showing the drone's rear-mounted propeller in normal working condition.

-The footage then shows a second jet approaching, releasing more fuel, before the video cuts out entirely.
-The video is edited between the two moments; the Pentagon said the full encounter lasted at least half an hour and that one of the aircrafts clipped a propeller on the drone, which forced it to go down.
+The footage then shows what the Pentagon says is an "even closer" pass from a Russian jet.

+Approaching from what looks to be a lower angle, the Su-27 releases more fuel and its fuselage is seen coming extremely close to the drone before the video cuts out entirely.
+The Pentagon says the camera feed was lost for around 60 seconds.

 The U.S. European Command described the encounter as "an unsafe and unprofessional intercept."